neozenith/data-vis-101/README.md

 [Interactive Data Visualization for the Web: An Introduction to Designing with D3](https://www.amazon.com.au/Interactive-Data-Visualization-Web-Introduction-ebook/dp/B074JKZ9Z3) and I like learning by example.

+## Dataset

+The data set used is the log of odometer readings and dates from everytime I fuelled up my Nissan Tiida '09 for the entirety of 2017./

 ## Visual Encoding

 <img src="images/VisualEncoding.png" />